nats-io/nats-site/content/blog/headers-java-client.md

 +++

 A few months ago, Header support was added to NATS Server.
-With the release of the 2.10.0 Java client, Headers are completely supported.
+With the release of the 2.10.0 [Java client](https://github.com/nats-io/nats.java), Headers are completely supported.

-NATS Headers are analogous to http request Headers and you can leverage them for the same type of things for example to pass information like security, request, transaction or state information.
+NATS Headers are analogous to http request Headers and you can leverage them for the same type of things, for example, to pass information like security, request, transaction or state information.

 In Java terms, it's analogous to a map of type